simvue-io/docs/docs/integrations/openfoam.md

 - Uploads the input files stored in the `Constant` and `System` directories, as well as the initial conditions in the `0` directory, as `input` artifacts
 - Uploads the `Allrun` script as a `code` artifact
-- Uploads information from the top of the log files, such as the Openfoam build used, as metadata
+- Uploads information from the top of the log files, such as the OpenFOAM build used, as metadata
 - Uploads information from the log files before the solve begins to the events log
 - Tracks the residuals being calculated for each parameter as metrics
 - Once complete, uploads all of the outputs for each time step as `output` artifacts